ShikshaRathore/newGit/README.md

-# New git file for project pushUp
+# New git project
+created in local system & push to remote repo!!